berndporr/iirj/README.txt

 An IIR filter library written in JAVA.

-Filters: Butterworth, Bessel and Chebyshev Type I
+Filters: Butterworth, Bessel and Chebyshev Type I/II

 It's based on the IIR1 library: https://github.com/berndporr/iir1 which in turn is based on https://github.com/vinniefalco/DSPFilters